New member here

 I think @Armelline covered all the points here, im just welcoming you to the mad house.
 Just remember to use these forums to ask for helping guidance.
 There are many generous people on here who give their time to help others learn and succeed.
 Just start small, learn and then grow from that.

-• CasualEvolutionCasualEvolution Member Posts: 529
+• CasualEvolutionCasualEvolution Member, PRO Posts: 537

 Hi @UltraLion you are welcome! :)